 Armor: The truly optimal setup for this build has you running Infused on every Major armor slot with Prismatic Enchants.
 This allows our stat pools to be enormous for a tanking role, giving us plenty of room for a rotation and healthy block/bash/dodge pool.
 Since Bahraha's Curse doesn't come in Sturdy for the Heavy Armor (old drop system sadly), you'll only be able to get that on your Helmet & Shoulder.
-I opt to run Infused on everything with this build.
+I opt to run Infused on everything with this build personally.

 Jewelry: I run all 3 slots as Arcane, as my offensive spells scale dually in nature with damage and heals.
 This allows me to become even more self sufficient, so my group can focus on them instead of me.
 You can run pretty much whatever trait here, based on your preference.
 Arcane is definitely the most efficient in my opinion though.
 In trials you may want to opt to take Healthy or Robust depending on your race and stats.

 If you're looking for mathematical data here are the values for possible traits;

 Reinforced legendary: 16% bonus to Armor's rating (gives armor and spell res)